amfairley/toytribe/DESIGN.md

 | | | | Error page button | | |

 **Other colours used:**
-- Green #008000: Verified parent tag on profile
+- Green #008000: Verified parent tag on profile and background for success messages.

 #### Typography